 Admire the natural beauty of Hakone and relax over lunch with views of the highest mountain in Japan, Mt.
 Fuji.
 Climb aboard a boat for a scenic tour on Lake Ashi and go for a ride on an aerial tram above Owakudani Valley.
 Price: $140.
 More info.

 Deciding where to stay in Tokyo

 As a closing note, let’s summarize this travel guide.
 We covered the best areas of Tokyo so you can decide which part of town you want to stay in.

 As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Tokyo is important.
 Whether you stay in Shinjuku, Ginza, Roppongi, Ueno or Shibuya, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Tokyo.

-Check out our other articles about Tokyo:
+Check out our other guides about the best places to stay in Tokyo: